 After dissolution of an interference any amendments which accompanied motions to dissolve are entered to the extent that the motions were not denied.
 See § 1108.
 See § 1302.12 with respect to listing references discussed in motion decisions.
-If the grounds for dissolution are also applicable to the non-moving parties, e.g., unpatentability of the subject matter of the interference, the Examiner should, on the return of the files to his Group, reject in each of the applications of the non-moving parties the claims corresponding to the counts of the interference on the grounds stated in the decision.
-It is proper to refer to the "application of "Nema". an adverse party in
+If the grounds for dissolution are also applicable to the nonmoving parties, e.g., unpatentability of the subject matter of the interference, the Examiner should, on the return of the files to his Group, reject in each of the applications of the nonmoving parties the claims corresponding to the counts of the interference on the grounds stated in the decision.
+It is proper to refer to the "application of , an adverse party in should be included in the Office action.

-Interference ---," but neither the Serial number nor the filing date of such application should be included in the Office action.
+Interference ," but neither the Serial number nor the filing date of such application